whitphx/vscode-emacs-mcx/README.md

 This simulates the original Emacs' [`kill-whole-line` variable](https://www.gnu.org/software/emacs/manual/html_node/emacs/Killing-by-Lines.html).
 The default is false.

-### `emacs-mcx.disableOverridingTypeCommand`
+### `emacs-mcx.enableOverridingTypeCommand`
+To enable prefix arguments on character inputs by IME, you can set this config to `true`.
-This extension makes use of VSCode API's `type` command under the hood, for `C-u` (universal-argument) to accept following numeric arguments, but it can cause problems in some cases.
+This makes use of VSCode API's `type` command under the hood and can cause problems in some cases.
 * If you are using IME, text input may sometimes fail.
 * If another extension that also uses the `type` command is installed, an error occurs (See https://github.com/Microsoft/vscode/issues/13441).

-To avoid such problems, you can configure this extension not to use the `type` command by setting `emacs-mcx.disableOverridingTypeCommand` to `true`.
-The only drawback of this option is that `C-u` become unable to accept following numeric arguments.

 ### `emacs-mcx.debug.*`
 Configurations for debugging.